-Each week, Brisbane Relief Hub’s Wednesday night community meal sees around 50-70 people.
-Last week, people in need were treated to a meal provided and cooked by Dominos Culinary Innovation & Development Chef for Australia and New Zealand, Michael Treacy.
+Each week, Brisbane Relief Hub’s Wednesday night community meal feeds around 50-70 people.
+Last week, people in need were treated to a meal provided and cooked by Domino's Culinary Innovation & Development Chef for Australia and New Zealand, Michael Treacy.

-“Dominos headquarters for Australia and New Zealand started up in Brisbane, and we are still based in Brisbane today.
-We are always in search of organisations that we could assist and help out in the local community.”
+“Domino's Australia and New Zealand headquarters started up in Brisbane, and we are still based in Brisbane today.
+We are always in search of organisations that we could assist and help out in the local community.

 “It’s nice as a company to give back to others in the communities where Dominos operates.
 It’s also great to get involved with frontline services, such as Emergency Relief Hub, and have the opportunity for personal development.”